 The National Archery in the Schools Program® (NASP®) is a non-profit 501(c)(3) that aims to improve academic performance, various outdoor skills, and shooting sports participation by providing opportunities for students in grades 4-12 to participate in archery at their local school.
 To date, over 7.2 million youth have participated in the program which is safe, helps build student self-esteem, and introduces students to the shooting sports.

-More than 2 million students in 47 states, 8 provinces and 11 countries participate in the National Archery in Schools Program® (NASP®) annually.
+More than 1.3 million students in 8,891 schools participate in the National Archery in Schools Program® (NASP®) annually.
 NASP® is a non-profit 501(c)(3) for students in grades 4-12.
 School archery programs are safe, build student self-esteem, and introduce kids and families to shooting sports through target archery.
 These programs are popular with teachers because success in archery can be achieved by students of all genders, abilities, and backgrounds, and, according to teachers, participation in NASP® improves student grades, behavior, and school attendance.
-An estimated 14 million kids have participated in archery through school programs, and an estimated 50-81% of those students go on to buy personal archery equipment, 65% of them indicate that they intend on being a lifetime archer, and 27% of them report buying a hunting license.
-With over 13,000 schools participating in NASP®, it has become a successful program and every year there are more opportunities for the program to expand to new schools.
+An estimated 18 million kids have participated in archery through school programs, and eighty-four percent of instructors agree archery has improved the self-confidence of those participants enhancing their quality of education.
+With over 8,000 schools participating in NASP®, it has become a successful program and every year there are more opportunities for the program to expand to new schools.

 NASP® started when Kentucky Department of Fish and Wildlife Resources (KDFWR) Commissioner Tom Bennett wanted archery to become a “high school sport choice.”
 The KDFWR hosted a “Step Outside” event to introduce the Kentucky Department of Education to the sport of archery.
 The Department of Education agreed to help if the program was started as a physical education class in middle school.
-The program began in 21 Kentucky Middle Schools and has grown to nearly 15,000 schools nationwide.
-In May of 2017, the 14th annual NASP® National Tournament was conducted indoors in Louisville, Kentucky.
-A total of 14,492 student archers participated in the single day event—the largest student archery tournament in North American history.
+The program began in 21 Kentucky Middle Schools and has grown to nearly 10,000 schools nationwide.
+In May of 2017, the 15th annual NASP® National Tournament was conducted indoors in Louisville, Kentucky.
+A total of 14,492 student archers participated in the single-day event—the largest student archery tournament in North American history.

 Points of Interest